CourseplayPathEditor/Animal/README.md

 Progress:
 we currently setting up the main structure.
 - fase 1: (in progress)
-setting variables
+setting variables,
-saving the configFile
+saving the configFile,
-loading the configFile
+loading the configFile,
-create debug system
+create debug system,
-loading the data
+loading the data,
-saving the data
+saving the data,
 debugging structure before moving on
 - fase 2:(todo)
-creating functions
+creating functions,
 debug functions and adjust were needed
 - fase 3:(todo)
-beta test in SP mode
+beta test in SP mode,
 beta test in MP & Dedicated mode